sirfonzie/INF2004_LAB2/digcomms.md

     Read  at 0xXX: 'I2C slave! - 0xXX'
     ```

+> [NOTE]: You will need to edit the CMakeLists.txt file to enable the serial over the USB cable (refer to Lab 1).

+### **Summary**

+You established I2C communication on the Raspberry Pi Pico W in this lab using the provided example code.
+You learned how to connect the boards for I2C, compile and run the project, and observe the data exchange between master and slave devices.
+This exercise demonstrates how to use the Pico W for basic I2C communication, essential for interfacing with many peripherals in embedded systems projects.

 ---

-### **Conclusion**

-In this lab, you established I2C communication between two Raspberry Pi Pico W boards using the provided code.
-You learned how to wire the boards for I2C, compile and run the project, and observe the exchange of data between master and slave devices.
-This exercise demonstrates how to use the Pico W for basic I2C communication, which is essential for interfacing with many peripherals in embedded systems projects.